-June Hannam is Professor of Modern British History (Emerita) at UWE.
+June Hannam is Professor Emerita of Modern British History at the University of the West of England.
 Her research and publications have focused on feminist and socialist politics in the late nineteenth and early twentieth centuries.
-Publications include Isabella Ford, 1855-1924 (1989); with Karen Hunt, Socialist Women: 1880s-1920s (2002); Feminism (2012); Bristol Independent Labour Party: Men, Women and the Opposition to War (BRHG 2014) and Mabel Tothill: Feminist, Socialist, Pacifist (Bristol Radical Pamphleteer, 45, 2019).
+Publications include Isabella Ford, 1855-1924 (1989); with Karen Hunt, Socialist Women: 1880s-1920s (2002); Feminism (2012); Bristol Independent Labour Party: Men, Women and the Opposition to War (BRHG, #31 2014); Mabel Tothill: Feminist, Socialist, Pacifist (BRHG, #45, 2019) and Annie Townley: A force for socialism and peace (BRHG, #67, 2025).
 June also contributed to Madge Dresser ed.
 Women and the City: Bristol 1373-2000 (2016).
-June is co-chair of the West of England and South Wales Women’s History Network and a trustee of Bath Museum of Work.

 Appeared at: